Get insider access

 VRR + Local Dimming No Local Dimming

 This TV supports every variable refresh rate (VRR) technology for a nearly tear-free gaming experience.
-The TV's VRR range is narrow at 4k, but when running at 1080p @ 120Hz or 1440p @ 120Hz, with resolution halving, the VRR range is much wider; great for competitive gamers who prefer a higher refresh rate and lower input lag over better visuals.
+Its VRR range is narrow at 4k, but when running at 1080p @ 120Hz or 1440p @ 120Hz, with resolution halving, the VRR range is much wider; great for competitive gamers who prefer a higher refresh rate and lower input lag over better visuals.

 Inputs